 To kick off word learning each year, I teach five words related to Growth Mindset.
 This is an easy way to incorporate vocabulary learning into your community building activities.

 For more specific information about this teaching and to download this free poster, check out my Words to Promote Growth Mindset post.

 As the school year progresses I continue to teach at least one character trait word per week.
 I begin by using a grade-level word list created by Patrick Manyak, a professor of Education at the University of Wisconsin.
 To see more about my character trait vocabulary teaching, hop over to my Easy Ways to Teach Character Trait Vocabulary post.

 Once I complete Manyak’s list I move away from character trait words and onto other Tier II vocabulary.
 Of course, it’s important to always allow students to submit requests for the word of the week!

 Looking to go digital and ditch the paper notebooks?

-Have no fear, I have you techy word lovers covered too 😉!
-Save some trees and make word learning digital with this downloadable, fully editable Google Slide Interactive Notebook.
+Have no fear, I have you techie word lovers covered too 😉!
+Save some trees and make word learning digital with this downloadable, editable Google Slide Interactive Notebook.